mlcommons/training/moe_pretraining/nemo/README.md

 We use the c4/en/3.0.1 dataset from [HuggingFace/AllenAI](https://huggingface.co/datasets/allenai/c4).

-We use the DeepSeek V3 tokenizer from [HuggingFace/DeepSeek](https://huggingface.co/deepseek-ai/DeepSeek-V3).
+We use the Llama 3.1 8B tokenizer from [HuggingFace/Meta](https://huggingface.co/meta-llama/Llama-3.1-8B).

 ### Preprocessed data download